nikhil-rupanawar/jsonene/README.md

 # jsonene
-A library to define and use JSON schema as python classes.
+This library is intended to provide APIs to define JSON schema, create instances from schema, serialize/de-serialize to/from json or dict to Objects.

 **Inspired by**